 His next stop was in Dili, Timor-Leste, where the Jesuit mission has played a significant role in nation-building.
 Among the highlights of his visit from 9 to 10 September were meeting children with disabilities, local clergy, his fellow Jesuits, and some 4,000 young people.

 But the main event was the closing Mass at Taci Tolu that saw an estimated 600,000 people, nearly half of the country’s population, brave the afternoon sun to celebrate the Eucharist with the Pope.
 Many of the attendees were young, and many parents were seen holding their babies and keeping their children close.
 “Indeed, you are a young country, and we can see every corner of your land teeming with life,” the Pope said during his homily.
-He emphasised the importance of taking of children, but also elders, “who are the memory of this land”.
+He emphasised the importance of taking care of children, but also elders, “who are the memory of this land”.

 Pope Francis is now in Singapore, where he will spend the next two days, before returning to Rome on 13 September.
 His schedule includes a private meeting with his fellow Jesuits, meeting with government authorities, civil society, and diplomatic corps, a Mass at the Singapore SportsHub National Stadium, a visit to a group of elderly and sick people, and an interreligious dialogue with young people.